maitrungduc1410/react-native-motion-splash/README.md

 // false applied for the background image (if set)
 ```

+# Compare with other libraries
+- `react-native-boot-splash` requires you to use `Storyboard` for iOS, and their tool is also do some configurations for you in order to make it work (Eg: changing `Info.plist`).
+So in the future if you don't want to use that library and want to go back to the original structure, it's maybe hard
+- on iOS both `react-native-boot-splash` and `react-native-splash-screen` idea is animate the whole splash screen, this make it's impossible in cases you have more than 1 objects on the splash screen and you just want animate the center one (for example)

+By creating splash screen manually using native code under the hood, `react-native-motion-splash` have full control of how the splash screen should be shown, how it should be animated.
+That's why `RNMotionSplash` can perform more animations.

 # Demo
 A fully working demo is located at [example folder](./example/)

 # Thanks
-Big thanks to [Pixel16](https://github.com/PiXeL16/RevealingSplashView) of his great work that inspires me to create this library
+Big thanks to [Pixel16](https://github.com/PiXeL16/RevealingSplashView) of his great work that inspires me to create this library.